sergio-sanz-rodriguez/Arkanoid/README.md

 >
 > ✅ 9 levels, level select, and progress tracking
 > ✅ Power-ups: multiball, ballstorm, plasma/antimatter balls, paddle size, ball speed
-> ✅ Solid physics (substeps to prevent tunneling), full audio, and a sci-fi theme
+> ✅ Reliable collisions and ball physics, full audio, and a sci-fi theme
 >
 > If you want to try it, the installer and source are in the repo.
 Link in comments. 🔗